Whether it’s a cute Dachshund or something a little larger like a Border Collie or even a Great Dane – there’s a breed of dog for everyone.

 The word mongrel seems like a pretty negative word for what is a unique and varied group of dogs.

-A mongrel dog or mutt is made up of a mix of breeds – generally three or more.
-It might be the offspring of two cross breed dogs, with a background of four breeds, or it might be that you have no clue or only a vague idea of the breeds your dog comes from.
+It might be the offspring of two cross breed dogs, with a background of four breeds.
+Or, it might just be that you have no clue or only a vague idea of the breeds your dog comes from.

 Advantages:

-• Often live longer than purebred dogs
+- They often live longer than purebred dogs.

 Disadvantages: